Babtsov/Senior-Design/README.md

 ![overview](./image/information_flow_overview.png)

-## Manchester Decoder implementation
-To decode the manchester encoded data we need to account for two things:
+## Implementing the decoder board software
+A major complexity of the decoder part of the project is to implement the decoding of the manchester encoded data captured at the input of the ATtiny13.
+In order to implement the decoding algorithm, several things need to be accounted for:
 *  We need to be able to distinguish between long and short pulses.
 This can be done either using input capture or fast sampling.
 Since input capture is not available on the ATtiny13, we decided to use fast sampling.
 Meaning, we sample faster than the data-rate of the information.
 *  We need to somehow achieve synchronization so that we can determine the boundries of each bit period.
 Since in manchester encoding, 0 is encoded as the transition from high to low, 1 is encoded as the transition from low to high, and the transition occurs in the middle of the bit period, we need a method to find when one period ends and the other period begins.